 In this paper, we studied the power of token-forwarding algorithms for gossip in dynamic networks.
-We showed a lower bound of $\Omega(nk/\log n)$ rounds for any deterministic online token forwarding algorithm which matches the known upper bound of O(nk) up to a logarithmic factor.
-This leaves us with an important open question: what is the complexity of randomized online token-forwarding algorithms?
-In fact, for small token sizes (e.g., $O(\log n)$ bits) even the best online algorithm we know based on network coding takes $O(nk/\log n)$ rounds [28].
+We showed a lower bound of $\Omega(nk/\log n)$ rounds for any online token forwarding algorithm against a strong adversary; our bound matches the known upper bound of O(nk) up to a logarithmic factor.
+We note that our lower bound also extends to randomized algorithms if the adversary is allowed to be adaptive; that is, the adversary is allowed to make its decision in each step with knowledge of the random coin tosses made by the algorithm in that step (but without knowledge of the randomness used in future steps).
+This leaves us with an important open question: what is the complexity of randomized online token-forwarding algorithms against a weak adversary that is unaware of the randomness used by the algorithm in each round?
+Furthermore, for small token sizes (e.g., $O(\log n)$ bits) even the best (randomized) online algorithm we know based on network coding takes $O(nk/\log n)$ rounds [28].
 In contrast, we show that in the offline setting there exist centralized token-forwarding algorithms that run in $O(n^{1.5}\sqrt{\log n})$ time.
 An interesting open problem is to obtain tight bounds on offline token-forwarding algorithms.